open-horizon/.github/CONTRIBUTING.md

 ## Code of Conduct

-Open-Horizon governs its participants according to the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
+Open-Horizon governs its participants according to the Contributor [Code of Conduct](https://lfprojects.org/policies/code-of-conduct/).
 As a contributor, you agree to uphold this code.

 ## FAQ and General Questions